 Thanks to the world class performances of Canadian tennis players Milos Raonic and Eugenie Bouchard, the popularity of tennis has exploded in this country!
-Little Aces is growing by leaps and bounds and we are excited about expanding our programs.
+Edmonton Junior Tennis Society is growing by leaps and bounds and we are excited about expanding our programs.

 A great partnership with the City of Edmonton – with adult and kids programming being offered at the Kinsmen Sports Centre.

 The red ball is the most practical ball to learn tennis with at a young age because it bounces more slowly than other balls allowing the child to develop their skills without being rushed.
 As a child develops, he or she will move on to a ball with more compression, the orange ball, and then on to a green dot ball, then a regular green ball.
-Because most of our programs run in a gymnasium, the red ball is used much more widely by us than by tennis clubs, because the orange ball plays too rapidly off of a varnished gymnasium floor.
+Because most of our programs run in a gymnasium, the red ball is used much more widely by us than by tennis clubs.
+This is because the orange ball plays too rapidly off of a varnished gymnasium floor.
 The red ball bounces off a gymnasium floor at about the same rate as an orange ball bounces off of a tennis court.
-Our 10+ players at Kinsmen Sports Centre will be using an orange ball.
+Our 10+ players at Kinsmen Sports Centre will be using a combination of orange and green ball.

 There are introductory courses for this age group as well as a combination skill development/league for the more developed player.
-Because of their age, players in this age bracket need to play on a larger court and we therefore hold all of their programs at either Kinsmen Sports Centre or the Terwillegar Recreation Centre.
 Typically this age group would learn with an orange or green dot ball, however, we have discovered that the speed of these balls off of a varnished gymnasium floor is extremely fast, especially off of the serve.
 Therefore, we use a red ball for all of our 10+ indoor programs held in a gymnasium.
 Red ball on a gymnasium floor are equivalent to the speed of an orange on a regular tennis court.
 Our 10+ programs at the Kinsmen Sports Centre, are held on tennis courts, and as such will use green dot balls.
 All of our outdoor 10+ programs will use orange and green dot balls.

 Yes, toddlers can learn to play tennis too!
 This class will introduce fundamental physical literacy movements and teach basic racquet and ball skills and is a perfect primer for Tots Plus!
 Fun filled storybased coordination games and activities are at the core of the program with essential skills such as controlled ball throwing and catching, and ball guiding, balancing and striking are taught.
 Tots will have the opportunity to return coach or parent fed balls with their forehand.